 Our Favorite Alternative

-Regardless of if YouTube accepts your request to take down a video that isn’t yours or not, you need another form of protection.
+Regardless of whether YouTube accepts your request to remove a video uploaded by someone else, you need another form of protection.
 This means cleaning up your online reputation and focusing primarily around your video results.

 What does this mean exactly?